MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab6_Ex1_audit.md

 In this task, you'll use the Microsoft Purview Audit solution to search for recent audit events related to DLP policy and rules.

-1. In Microsoft Edge, navigate to `https://purview.microsoft.com` and sign in to the Microsoft Purview portal as **Joni Sherman** `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In Microsoft Edge, navigate to `https://purview.microsoft.com` and sign in to the Microsoft Purview portal as **Joni Sherman** `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 Joni's password was set in a previous exercise.

 1. In Microsoft Purview, navigate to **Solutions** > **Audit**.